 Consultant Cardiologist, Royal Free London NHS Foundation Trust, London

 Dr Whelan is particularly interested in echocardiography including stress echocardiography and transoesophageal echocardiography.
 She has a special interest in cardiac amyloidosis and her work includes the screening and follow up of patients for this condition at the National Amyloidosis Centre based at the Royal Free Hospital.

 Consultant Physician and Clinical Director for Diabetes and Endocrine Service, East and North Hertfordshire NHS Trust

-Dr Rosita Zakeri MB ChB, PhD, MRCP (pictured right)
+Dr Rosita Zakeri MB ChB, PhD, MRCP (pictured left)